-Your Committee is aware that according to the County's 2019-2020 Food Waste Study, approximately 22% of residential waste is food, which can be managed through composting and/or digestion, rather than as household waste.
+According to the County's 2019-2020 Food Waste Study, approximately 22% of residential waste is food waste, which can be managed through composting and/or digestion, rather than as household waste.
 Although the current Source Separation Law specifically assures residents that garden and yard waste may be composted at home, it is silent on home composting.
-This amendment specifically states that there is no prohibition against the private composting of food or participation in a program for food recycling.
+This amendment specifically states that there is no prohibition against the private composting of food waste or participation in a program for food waste recycling.

-Your Committee further acknowledges that the County Department of Environmental Facilities, Refuse & Recycling (Solid Waste) Division, as the State-designated Solid Waste Management Planning Agency for Refuse Disposal District #1, established a carton recycling program in 2016.
+The County Department of Environmental Facilities, Refuse & Recycling (Solid Waste) Division, as the State-designated Solid Waste Management Planning Agency for Refuse Disposal District #1, established a carton recycling program in 2016.
 Since that time, carton recycling has become the standard for residential collection programs in Westchester County and therefore the law was amended to specify that cartons are considered a mandatory curbside recyclable.